Corporate Governance

 ---|---|

-How we engage Since the launch of PCI Pal in Sept 2016, the Group has seen increasing investor interest in our business and in turn these investors have supported the growth of the business.
+How we engage The Company has seen increasing investor interest in our business, and, in turn, these investors have supported the growth of the business.
 We have developed multiple communication channels with our investors through a variety of ways:

 Partners & Customers | Community & Environment |